 With temperatures on the rise and natural resources dwindling, clean energy is a leading worldwide concern.
-One of the most common sources of clean electricity, in particular, is the solar panel.
-What is it and how does it work?
+One of the most common sources of clean electricity, in particular, is solar panels.
+What is it, and how does it work?

 Solar panels are made up of photovoltaic cells, which are two semiconductors lying on top of each other.
 They work by knocking off an excess electron, which is pulled away by a metal plate that carries it to wires leading to the DC/AC converter when a photon strikes the topmost semiconductor.

 Solar panels are composites of smaller photovoltaic cells, which are 2 semiconductors layered on top of each other.
 Photovoltaic cells need to be structurally stable and electrically conductive.
-The silicon and phosphorus help achieve those qualities.
+Silicon and phosphorus help achieve those qualities.

 Silicon has 4 valence electrons, which allows it to form many stable bonds.
 Most critically, it is able to form stable bonds with itself and make a rigid grid of atoms.
 These silicone grids are the basis of many rocks and computer chips.

 If the grid is pure silicon, each silicon atom will have all 4 of its valence electrons paired and bonded, and none of them will be able to move around.
 Because of that, the grid will not be electrically conductive since electricity is, by definition, the movement of charged particles.